Would You Let Your Child Have a Mental Health Day

 Achieving excellent grades is one of the major reasons for creating stress in kids.
 The pressure of doing well academically, or for older kids getting into a particular college or university, is stressful.
 One of the questions that come up for students is, Am I smart enough?
 Am I good enough?
 This means there is a lot of self-doubt at this age, which is hard for kids.

 High school students feel more stress and extra pressure when it comes to higher education.
 Because in most countries, it’s so expensive, and then there is another pressure from their families figuring out tuition dollars.
-Parents expect their children to excel so they can get a scholarship and financial support to be at the school.
-And kids feel that pressure.

 It also applies to sports or other extracurricular activities.
 For a lot of adolescents, sports are a tremendous pressure.
 Because they think it’s their way to shine, and if something goes wrong and they’re not playing well, they can be hard on themselves.